Pickering, Ontario: Economy

 Pickering is home to the Pickering Nuclear Generating Station, an eight-reactor facility with a capacity of 4,120 megawatts.
 The first station, Pickering A, opened with four reactors in 1971.
 Ontario Power Generation, the plants' operator, is the largest single employer in the city.
 In 2001, the wind-powered OPG 7 Commemorative Turbine was opened on the generating station site.
 The nuclear power plant is expected to start decommissioning in 2024.

 A number of manufacturers are also located in the city.
 Major employers include Yorkville Sound (audio equipment), the Canadian headquarters of Purdue Pharma (pharmaceuticals and health & beauty products), Hubbell Canada (electrical equipment), PSB Speakers – Lenbrook (stereo equipment) and Eco-Tec Inc. (industrial water purification and chemical recovery systems).

 Pickering is a founding member of the Durham Strategic Energy Alliance or DSEA.
 The nucleus of the DSEA is primarily Pickering businesses, such as Ontario Power Generation, Veridian, Siemens/Trench, Tetra Tech WEI, AECL, Intellimeter, Areva and Eco-Tec Inc.

 Other notable organizations with headquarters in Pickering include: Municipal Property Assessment Corporation.
 MPAC performs value assessment for property tax purposes for all municipalities in Ontario.
 In 2012 Search Engine People, Canada's largest Internet-marketing company, moved to Pickering's downtown.
 The International Institute of Business Analysis is also headquartered in Pickering.

-In 2006, Profit magazine recognized Pickering as one of the top 10 cities in Canada for growing a business.

 In 2013, the Region of Durham released its Business Count (Employment Survey), which indicated that Pickering has the most jobs amongst Durham Region municipalities, with 29,000+ positions.
 This figure represents a near 1/3 ratio of jobs to residents.

 With the implementation of Seaton and downtown intensification, the Province of Ontario's planning anticipates the creation of 40,000 new jobs for Pickering over the next two decades.

 Pickering has planned a downtown intensification program, which includes new condominium developments around the Pickering GO station and Pickering Town Centre.
 Pickering Town Centre is a two-story mall located in Pickering.
 An enclosed pedestrian bridge constructed over the 14 lanes of highway 401 was a recent development that has contributed to Pickering's push for more density downtown.
 The project Durham Live in south Pickering received approval for construction in 2017.
 It will include a water park, film studio, five star hotel, performing arts theater and possibly a casino.